Website Development and App Design

 Going with off-the-shelf is nearly always faster and cheaper INITIALLY, but means your solution is likely to be inflexible for changes later, and limited in its ability to scale.
 This is probably a great choice for projects where cost and speed are the primary considerations and where the scope of growth and expansion are known in advance.

-Custom website and app development is always more time consuming (= expensive) but allows you the freedom to get EXACTLY what you want.
-This is the solution to go for when you’re already pretty confident on the direction you’re taking, and are looking for a solution that is robust, scalable, and can support / optimize you’re existing operational model.
+Custom Website Development and app design are always more time consuming (= expensive) but allow you the freedom to get EXACTLY what you want.
+This is the solution to go for when you’re already pretty confident on the direction you’re taking, and are looking for a solution that is robust, scalable, and can support/optimize you’re existing operational model.

 How can I speed up the process?

-So what exactly can you do to help speed along your web design and app development projects?
+So what exactly can you do to help speed along your website development and app design projects?

 It’s simple really: